Luna Sea: 2016–2022: Luv, 30th Anniversary and Cross

-2022–present
+2022–present: 35th Anniversary

 Following Ryuichi's successful rehabilitation, Luna Sea resumed activities with two concerts at the Nippon Budokan titled Fukkatsusai -A New Voice- (復活祭 -A NEW VOICE-) on August 26 and 27, 2022.
 Gachi Sea, a cover band formed by comedians Kamaitachi, Hiroki Nunokawa of Tom Brown, and Shinya Takagi of Joyman, with the addition of Luna Sea's Shinya, performed during the encore of the first night.
 Two kurofuku gentei gigs took place on December 17 and 18 at Saitama Super Arena.
-Luna Sea will play two nights at the Musashino Forest Sport Plaza on May 27 and 28, 2023, which will mark the first time in about three years that the audience can cheer aloud, as it was previously not allowed due to COVID-19 guidelines.
+Luna Sea played two nights at the Musashino Forest Sport Plaza on May 27 and 28, 2023, which marked the first time in about three years that the audience could cheer aloud, as it was previously not allowed due to COVID-19 guidelines.
+On May 29, the band held a short free live for 150 members of their fanclub at Meguro Rock-May-Kan.
+On November 29, Luna Sea released self-cover re-recordings of their albums Mother and Style via Avex Trax.
+From October 7 to December 31, they held a dual arena tour of 10 concerts at five venues where they alternated recreating the setlists of those two albums' tours, the 1995 Mother of Love, Mother of Hate tour and the 1996 Un Ending Style tour, respectively.